Dewert Okin Linear Actuators

 Final Prototype

-The DeltaDrive offers a dynamic, compact design.
-Thanks to the small number of parts, assembly is significantly easier than with the previous drive.
+The DeltaDrive features a dynamic, compact design.
+Thanks to the small number of parts, installation is significantly simpler than with the previous drive model.
 Interchangeable end caps allow the ER or QR functions to be changed, which can significantly reduce production costs.

 Exploded View